 With a recent grant from the New Jersey Department of Education, Montclair State University can now provide eligible students with the following opportunities:

-- Earn college credit while enrolled in one of Newark Public Schools Teacher Preparatory Academies as a Red Hawk Rising student.
+- Earn college credit while enrolled in one of Newark Public Schools Teacher Preparatory Academies as a Red Hawks Rising student.

 - The Future Teachers of Color Program: